m-gebhart/A-Dystopian-Murder-Show/README.md

 In A Dystopian Murder Show, a 2D action game, players control two mutants sharing one body.
 Trapped in deadly arenas, they try to survive against brutal hordes of monsters and get the highest score as possible.

-As part of a collaborative team (size of 5), I was the main programmer being responsible for the entirety of the code.
+As part of a collaborative team (size of 5), I was the main programmer being responsible for major game systems (e.g., controls, combat, UI, animation).

 Project page on my <a href="https://michael-gebhart.com/projects/A_Dystopian_Murder_Show.html">portfolio website</a>.